 In the remarkable year of 1994, a vision grew among five visionary farmers who dared to reimagine dairy.
 This vision was an Organic Milk Suppliers Co-operative (Omsco as we have been known until now) – an embodiment of their shared belief that farming could be better and kinder.

-Fast forward nearly three decades, and the flame that ignited within those ‘founding farmers’ still burns bright.
+Fast forward three decades, and the flame that ignited within those ‘founding farmers’ still burns bright.
 From those humble beginnings, we have grown to encompass a diverse community of farmers from every corner of the country, to now become Organic Herd.

 Each one of our herd carries a unique story.
 Explore below, to learn more about our farms, our cows, and the farmers who make it all happen.